shrimpynuts/gatsby-blog/content/blog/why-blog/index.md

 ![](https://d5wt70d4gnm1t.cloudfront.net/media/a-s/articles/2331-895951488637/dont-say-deleuze-how-to-write-a-good-artist-statement-900x450-c.jpg)

 I'm a college student.
-Kids my age should be on TikTok, Instagram, Facebook, Snapchat, Twitter or whatever the hell else is the new thing these days.
+Kids my age should be on TikTok, Instagram, Facebook, Snapchat, Twitter or whatever the hell else.

-Instead, I'm going to commit myself to writing on (at least) a weekly basis.
+But I'm going to commit myself to writing on (at least) a weekly basis.

 Just in general, I want to write more English, and less code.